christopher-gillies/rna-seq-pipeline/README.md

 ##Parameter information
 ```
+--bamList is the bam list from the alignment command
 --fluxCapacitor path to the flux capacitor executable file
 --numberOfThreadsForFlux the number of threads for each flux command
 -j for make command is the number fo flux capacitor instances to run in parallel